Riff-Technologies/code-checkout/examples/README.md

-# CodeCheckout Examples
+# code-checkout Examples

-This directory contains example applications demonstrating how to use the CodeCheckout package in both browser and server environments.
+This directory contains example applications demonstrating how to use the code-checkout package in both browser and server environments.

 ## Structure

-- `browser-usage.ts` - Example of using CodeCheckout in a browser environment
+- `browser-usage.ts` - Example of using code-checkout in a browser environment
-- `server-usage.ts` - Example of using CodeCheckout in a Node.js server environment
+- `server-usage.ts` - Example of using code-checkout in a Node.js server environment
 - `basic-usage.ts` - Basic usage examples of the package's core functionality

 ## Prerequisites